microsoft/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-starter-azure-config/README.md

 ### Watch configuration change
 Watch feature allows the application to load the latest property value from configuration store automatically, without restarting the application.

-By default, the watch feature is enabled.
-It can be disabled with below configuration:
+By default, the watch feature is disabled.
+It can be enabled with below configuration:
 ```
 spring.cloud.azure.config.watch.enabled=false
+spring.cloud.azure.config.stores[0].watched-key=[my.watched.key]
 ```

-Change property key in the configuration store on Azure Portal, e.g., /application/config.message, log similar with below will be printed on the console.
+Change certain property key and the watched key value in the configuration store on Azure Portal, e.g., /application/config.message and my.watched.key, log similar with below will be printed on the console.
 ```
 INFO 17496 --- [TaskScheduler-1] o.s.c.e.event.RefreshEventListener       : Refresh keys changed: [config.message]
 ```